Loading...

 Call Details

-This section anchors the review to the right rep, coach, date, and call type so feedback is easy to track later.
+This section anchors the review to the exact call so the feedback is traceable and easy to revisit later.

 Opener and Rapport